population-research/uganda-covid/paper/uganda_covid_wber_publication.md

 employment dynamics, underscored by the migration from non-agricultural to agricultural employment and the significant increases in the likelihood of not working.
+Furthermore, after the first lockdown, those who could continue working were significantly more likely to work in new jobs, some of which were likely in agriculture.
+We do not have direct information on wages.
+However, these new jobs likely paid less than the pre-lockdown job, given the economy's contraction, the increasing supply of workers relative to available openings, and the movement toward the agricultural sector, where the marginal product of an additional worker is likely to be low.
+The high rate of new jobs and the reduction in movements between jobs after the first lockdown suggest continued labor market difficulties in the medium run, which would also affect food insecurity.

 Although there was a semblance of recovery after the first lockdown, the continued high levels of agricultural employment imply a structural rather than a transitory adjustment to the employment landscape.